+++ Get New Ideas by Email +++

 5. Taskmasters such as middle managers are experts in creating work nobody asked for.

-Many end up putting most of their energy into creating the illusion that they’re adding something of value to society.
+I’m sure one or two categories look familiar to you.
+Personally, I have considerable experience as a duct-taping goon.
+Philosophical Chmess players are probably closest to being taskmaster.
+And if they’re being really honest, many employees end up putting most of their energy into creating the illusion that they’re adding something of value to society.
 Apparently, some of Graeber’s respondees even went as far as to say the world would be a better place if their entire profession didn’t exist.
 Ouch.

 The Purpose of Bullshit Jobs

-Graeber hypothesises that the purpose of these professions is to make sure there’s enough work for everyone in a capitalist society.
+Graeber hypothesised that the purpose of these professions is to make sure there’s enough work for everyone in a capitalist society.
 Artificial inflation of the supply side of the job market so to speak.
 Unsurprisingly, he’s a proponent of a universal basic income model that would allow people to escape their misery and do the things they actually love.
 I guess things like writing critical thinking blogs.

-It seems to me that the rise of bullshit jobs is a result of professionalisation and the specialisation of roles in our economy.
+It seems like the rise of bullshit jobs is a result of professionalisation and the specialisation of roles in our economy.
 Driven by growth and, ironically, the desire for efficiency, the system has created specialists who are so far removed from a company’s bottom line that their value-add cannot be easily measured.
-Rather than artificially, this mess grew organically.
+It seems like this mess grew organically.
 Similar to the stuff you accumulate in your household over the years.
-It all had some purpose when you bought it, but now that you look at it again…
+It all had some purpose when you bought it.
+Anyhow, there seems to be a genuine need to avoid playing such meaningless games – current or future.

 How to Stop Chmess-ing Around

 One good test to make sure you’re not just exploring the higher-order truths of chmess is to see if people aside from philosophers actually play the game.
 Can anybody outside of academic philosophy be made to care whether you’re right about whether Jones’ counterexample works against Smith’s principle?
-Another such test is to try to teach the stuff to uninitiated undergraduates.
-If they don’t ‘‘get it,’’ you really should consider the hypothesis that you’re following a self-supporting community of experts into an artifactual trap.

 Elephant in the Room

-As for Dennett’s second suggestion: If you can’t get a hold of an undergraduate in your field, a switched-on future talent and potential co-worker will do just fine.
+As for Dennett’s second suggestion, try to get a hold of an intern, apprentice or undergraduate in your field, a switched-on future talent.
+If you can’t find one, a potential co-worker will do just fine.
 Don’t sugarcoat or undersell your job.
-Teach them what you do, how you do it and to what effect.
-‘What’s the point?’ is a reaction you wouldn’t expect from explaining your job as a paramedic.
+Explain to them what you do, how you do it and to what effect and see how they react.
+What’s the point? is a reaction you wouldn’t expect from explaining your job as a paramedic.

 Closing Thoughts